nodejs/node/doc/guides/contributing/issues.md

 is part of the process and should be kept focused, helpful, and professional.

-Short, clipped responses that provide neither additional context nor supporting detail are not helpful or professional.
-To many, such responses are simply annoying and unfriendly.
+Short, clipped responses that provide neither additional context nor supporting details are not helpful or professional to many.
+Such responses are simply annoying and unfriendly.

-Contributors are encouraged to help one another make forward progress as much as possible, empowering one another to solve issues collaboratively.
+Contributors are encouraged to help one another to make forward progress as much as possible, empowering one another to solve issues collaboratively.
 If you choose to comment on an issue that you feel either is not a problem that needs to be fixed, or if you encounter information in an issue that you feel is